hyenial/hyenial/README.md

 ### Hi there 👋

 I am a Junior Software Application developer in RPA.
 My background includes teaching high school Math, Science and research in environmental science.
-I am experienced with Full Stack development using Python-flask, PostgreSQL, and JavaScript.
-I look forward to using my RPA skills on IBM projects.
+I am experienced with Full Stack development using Python-flask, PostgreSQL, and JavaScript. <br>
+I look forward to using my RPA skills on  projects.

 • Software Languages: JavaScript, HTML5, CSS, Python,<br>
 • Frameworks and Libraries: Bootstrap, Python-Flask, jQuery, JSON, and Yalm <br>